aaleem123/Three-Tier-Aws-Architecture/README.md

 - 🛡️ Custom VPC
 - 🌐 Public subnets (for web tier)
 - 🔐 Private subnets (for app + DB tier)
+- 🗺️ Route tables created and correctly associated with the respective public and private subnets, along with IGW/NAT
-- 🚪 NAT Gateways for outbound access from private instances, we keep per each subent so if one goes down, our other setup is solid.
+- 🚪 NAT Gateways (one per AZ) to allow outbound internet access from private instances — ensures high availability if one AZ goes down
 - 📡 Internet Gateway for public access
 This gives you a solid foundation for isolation, security, and control.